Netanyahu set for comeback, says on brink of "big" election win

 By Maayan Lubell

-JERUSALEM, Nov 2 (Reuters) - Israel's former premier Benjamin Netanyahu appeared set to return to power on Wednesday, saying his right-wing camp was on the cusp of a great election win, after exit polls predicted his bloc gaining a slim parliamentary majority.
+JERUSALEM, Nov 2 (Reuters) - Israel's former premier Benjamin Netanyahu was poised to return to power, saying on Wednesday that his right-wing camp was on the cusp of a resounding election win.

+With roughly 70% of votes counted, Netanyahu's conservative Likud and its likely religious and far-right allies were on pace to control a majority in parliament.
+Prime Minister Yair Lapid's short-lived ruling coalition that hailed largely from the center-left appeared to collapse.

 "We have won a huge vote of confidence from the people of Israel," a smiling Netanyahu told cheering supporters at his Likud party election headquarters.
 "We are on the brink of a very big victory."